Ossicone: Structure

-Giraffe ossicones consist of a highly vascularized and innervated bone core covered with vascularized and innervated skin.
-The base of an ossicone is attached to the skull with vascularized innervated connective tissue.
+Giraffe ossicones consist of a highly vascularized and innervated bone core covered with similarly vascularized and innervated skin.
+They are attached to the skull with vascularized, innervated connective tissue.
 Ossicones are formed at late gestation, but in early development they are not bony and not fused to the skull yet.
 Ossicones usually fuse to the skull at sexual maturity.

 All male and female giraffes have a pair of parietal ossicones on the parietal bones of the skull.
-Males also usually have a single median ossicone on the frontal bone that is larger in northern animals and smaller in southern giraffes.
+Males also usually have a single median ossicone on the frontal bone that is larger in northern giraffes and smaller in southern giraffes.
 Giraffes can also have small additional paired occipital ossicones on the occipital bones, paired orbital ossicones associated with eyes, and azygous ossicones.

 In giraffes, male and female ossicones vary in structure and purpose (a manifestation of sexual dimorphism).
-Males typically have thicker ossicones that become bald on top due to frequent necking.
+Males typically have thicker ossicones that become bald on top due to frequent, high-intensity necking.
 In okapi, the male's ossicones are smaller in proportion to the head, and taper towards their tips, forming a sharper point than the comparatively blunt giraffe ossicone.
 Whereas female giraffes have reduced ossicones, female okapi lack ossicones entirely.

 The morphology of ossicones in the extinct relatives of giraffes and okapi varies widely.
 Some species had two pairs of ossicones rather than one (e.g. Giraffokeryx), some had rugged textures (e.g. Shansitherium), and some had large, flattened ossicones (e.g. male Prolibytherium).

 Function

 Similar to species with horns or antlers, male giraffes use their ossicones as weapons during combat, where they use their heads as clubs: the ossicones add weight and concentrate the force of impact onto a small area, allowing it to deliver heavier blows with higher contact pressure.
-The nerve bundles and large blood supply in the ossicones led some researchers to speculate that the structures may also play a role in thermoregulation.
+The nerve bundles and large blood supply in the ossicones have led some researchers to speculate that the structures may also play a role in thermoregulation.